Mediation Services in Divorce, Custody Disputes in Murfreesboro

 As a Rule 31 certified divorce mediator, we have seen the value of couples remaining in control instead of relying on a judge to make decisions for them.
 A judge is really nothing more than a stranger.
 He or she will have little time to understand what is right for you and your children.
-Instead of taking a chance, Franks & Richardson works as a neutral third party to help you reach an amicable agreement.
+Instead of taking a chance, The Law Firm of J. Leo Richardson, III works as a neutral third party to help you reach an amicable agreement.
 Contact us in Murfreesboro, Tennessee, to understand if divorce mediation is right for you.

 Who Must Go to Family Mediation?

 - Parties who file for divorce without children in Rutherford County and certain other counties

 - Parties who file for divorce with children in Tennessee

 - Parents who have custody, visitation issues in Rutherford County juvenile court and certain other counties